 - Systems: Units, Scripts & Layers.

-- Resources: Quadranyms Sense Units.
+- Resources: Quadranym Sense Units.

 - Introducing the idea of the dynamical context: In this approach, the analysis of a situation requires a distinction between two different systems of context.
 The front-system of context is referred to as the situational context.
 This is simply about what is perceived as objectively occurring in the world that defines a context or situation, no matter how general it might be.
 The back-system is called the dynamical context referring to the ways to orient to the situation.
 It is a context based on its relational nature to other dynamic senses that an organism will have as experiences.
-These orientations are dynamic sense responses or essentially, repurposed interactive experiences.
+These orientations are dynamic sense responses that become repurposed interactive experiences.
 The situational context is about truth conditions.
-A dynamical context only has a value if it successfully couples to a situational context where some random interactive sense becomes relevant to the situation.
+A dynamical context only has a truth value if it virtually couples to a situational context where some random interactive sense becomes relevant to the situation.
 In other words, one’s response is repurposed in a way that one can use and others can judge.
 Thus, a dynamic sense can receive a truth condition for the communication.